hyperledger-solang/solang/docs/status.rst

 Differences:

 - ``immutable`` is not supported.
 Note this is impossible to implement on any than chain other than Ethereum; this is purely an ethereum feature
-- libraries functions are always statically linked into the contract code
+- libraries are always statically linked into the contract code
 - Solang generates WebAssembly or BPF rather than EVM.
 This means that the ``assembly {}`` statement using EVM instructions is not supported